ibm-cloud-docs/satellite/storage-ocs-local.md

     ```
     {: pre}

   2. Run the following command to remove any files or directories on the specified paths.
-Repeat this step for each worker node that you used in your OCS configuration.
+Repeat this step for each worker node that you used in your ODF configuration.
     ```sh
     rm -rvf /var/lib/rook /mnt/local-storage
     ```